Kho Sin-Kie: Tennis career

 In the New Year's Eve tournament of 1936–1937 at the Beausite L.T.C. de Cannes, he defeated Vladimir Landau and won the doubles as well with him.
 At the same event, he and miss Simonne Mathieu won the mixed contest.
 In January 1937, he won the Monegasque Championships against Gaston Médécin.
 In February, he captured the Gallia L.T.C. de Cannes title, beating home favorite Jacques Brugnon in straight sets.
 They paired for the doubles of the Nice Lawn Tennis Club where they triumphed over Jean Lesueur and William Robertson.
 Kho also took the singles trophy.
 Also in February at Carlton Club of Cannes, Brugnon and Kho were on the opposite side in the mixed semifinals where they teamed with Simone Matthieu and Nancy Liebert respectively.
 In the end, the French couple advanced to the finals.
 For the men's doubles, Brugnon and Robertson formed a team this time and met in the final with Kho and Landau.
 In May, he clinched the Priory tournament from Daniel Prenn.
 In July, he won the Midlands Counties tournament in Edgbaston.
 In September, he was in both singles and doubles finals of the Hungarian International Championships in Budapest.
 He was a finalist for the Paris International Championships in the same month where he was beaten by Croatian Franjo Punčec.

 In March 1938 at the International Championships of Cairo, he was defeated by Roderich Menzel in the semifinals.
 In April, he defended his South of France title against Swiss Max Ellmer and this time gained the doubles crown with Brugnon.
 In May, defeated Bunny Austin for the British Hard Court Championships title and won the doubles title as well with Irishman George Lyttleton-Rogers against the British duo of Donald Butler and Frank Wilde.
 In June, he reached the Queen's Club Championships final, defeated by Bunny Austin.
-In October, he won the Sussex Club title in Brighton from Dennis C. Coombe of New Zealand.
+In October, he won the Sussex Club title in Brighton from Dennis Coombe of New Zealand.
 Later that month, he reached the fourth round of the 1938 Wimbledon Championships, scoring victories over Harold Hare, Georg von Metaxa and Ian Collins.
+In September he competed at the Swiss International Championships held in Luzern, where he won the singles title against Roland Journu.

 In February 1939, he won his second Gallia championships in singles and doubles with Jacques Brugnon.
 In March, Brugnon and Kho lost the International Championships of Cairo doubles to the team of Gottfried von Cramm and Pat Hughes.
 In April, he claimed his first Italian trophy at the L.T.C. di Rome International Championships, defeating Constantin Tanacescu for the title.
 In May, he took the Surrey Grass Court Championships against Murray Deloford in straight sets.
 Later that year, he won the Hastings tournament.

 In 1940 and 1941, Kho won the Malayan Championships.
 In 1945, he won the Midland Counties Championships for the second time and retained his title the next year against Argentine Enrique Morea.